duynguyen-ori75/data-structures-and-algorithms/README.md

-# A collection of several well-known data structures as well as several computer science stuff implemented in Golang
+# A collection of several well-known data structures as well as several computer science stuff

 ```
 I am happy to receive any PR and issue if you find one